Climdyn/auto-AUTO/documentation/notes/paper.md

 * Investigate the formalization and abstraction of automatic continuation using graph theory, leveraging the functionalities already available in auto-AUTO, and allowing for a more insightful construction of the diagrams.

-The latter development is an obvious way to pursue the development of auto-AUTO, but is out of the scope of the authors research.
+However, while the latter proposed development is an obvious way to pursue the development of auto-AUTO, it is presently out of the scope of the authors research.

 # Acknowledgments